 In this book we will demonstrate how these assumptions apply to couples and to the evolution of effective relationships.
 We will show how the influences of childhood enhance or inhibit an individual's ability to progress through the normal stages of growth and that characterize adult relationships.

-Reprinted from Chapter 1, “In Quest of the Mythical Mate,” by Ellyn Bader, Ph.D. and Peter Pearson, Ph.D.
+Reprinted from Chapter 1, “In Quest of the Mythical Mate,” by Dr. Ellyn Bader and Dr. Peter Pearson, Ph.D.
 Click the title for more information or to order.

 The Stepping Stones brochure is also a valuable resource for couples.
 The brochure describes the Bader-Pearson developmental model and normal stages from Symbiosis to Synergy in terms your clients will understand, please click Stepping Stones to Intimacy for more information.